 Setting up Your Workspace

-By now you should be familiar with file management protocols for GIS.
-In a workplace setting, having consistent file management rules is necessary to prevent errors and lost data.
 In this course, we will be using a particular folder structure.
 For each lab activity, you will start by creating your workspace folder on the local hard drive.
 If you are a registered student at Humboldt State University working in a computer lab, you will use the desktop as your local hard drive location.
 You may also use an external USB drive if you plan to work in multiple places.